pesto-students/resume-builder-frontend-f3-gamma/README.md

 [Live Demo](https://kind-meitner-2e6eeb.netlify.app/)

+Please Note:
+1. We recommend using this App in Google Chrome
+2. Use The App on Laptop/Desktop as of now.

+Test Credentials:
+* For users
+            Enter GuthubUsername

 This App generates Resume For Github users
 ## Objective
 This App was created for Github users to showcase their skills.